Fletcher's checksum: Comparison with the Adler checksum

 The Adler-32 checksum is a specialization of the Fletcher-32 checksum devised by Mark Adler.
 The modulus selected (for both sums) is the prime number 65,521 (65,535 is divisible by 3, 5, 17 and 257).
 The first sum also begins with the value 1.
 The selection of a prime modulus results in improved "mixing" (error patterns are detected with more uniform probability, improving the probability that the least detectable patterns will be detected, which tends to dominate overall performance).
 However, the reduction in size of the universe of possible checksum values acts against this and reduces performance slightly.
 One study showed that Fletcher-32 outperforms Adler-32 in both performance and in its ability to detect errors.
 As modulo-65,535 addition is considerably simpler and faster to implement than modulo-65,521 addition, the Fletcher-32 checksum is generally a faster algorithm.

-Caution on Modulus
+Caution on modulus

 A modulus of 255 is used above and in examples below for Fletcher-16, however some real-world implementations use 256.
 The TCP protocol's alternate checksum has Fletcher-16 with a 256 modulus, as do the checksums of UBX-* messages from a U-blox GPS.

-Which modulus you need is dependent on the other party's implementation.
-Carefully check the documentation of your protocols!
+Which modulus is used is dependent on the implementation.